 - W12A Landfill: 3502 Manning Drive

-How to attach a garbage tag to an extra container:
+How to attach a garbage tag:

 A garbage tag is for a one time use.
 Attach to a garbage bag by wrapping around the neck of the bag.
 If using a garbage can, place the tag on the contents at the top of the can to be clearly visible.
 Garbage tags cannot be permanently attached to a garbage can/lid.
 The garbage tag number and City logo must be visible to the garbage collector to be valid.